 - Avoid causing or allowing guests to cause damage to the property.

-- Repair any damage they cause.
+- Making repairs for any damage they cause.

 - Provide a forwarding address in order to receive their security deposit.